 We also have over $13 billion worth of startup stock options registered on our platform.

 Our platform provides personalized tools to help startup employees make informed decisions about if, when, and how much it would cost to exercise their stock options.
-These tools include custom exit payout forecasting and tax modeling across various scenarios.
+These tools include custom exit gain forecasting and tax modeling across various scenarios.

 The unprecedented number of IPOs, SPAC mergers and direct listings in 2020 resulted in life-changing financial windfalls for many private company employees.
 Still, we estimate that over $4.9 billion was left on the table by those who did not exercise their pre-IPO stock options.